m-ab-s/aom/README.md

  4. For x86 targets, [yasm](http://yasm.tortall.net/), which is preferred, or a recent version of [nasm](http://www.nasm.us/).
  5. Building the documentation requires [doxygen](http://doxygen.org).
- 6. Building the unit tests requires [Python](https://www.python.org/).
- 7. Emscripten builds require the portable [EMSDK](https://kripken.github.io/emscripten-site/index.html).
+ 6. Emscripten builds require the portable [EMSDK](https://kripken.github.io/emscripten-site/index.html).

 ### Get the code